ibm-cloud-docs/discovery-data/configuring-fields.md

 -   Target enrichments at specific sections of a document.
 -   Break large documents into smaller documents.

-## Identifying fields
+## Applying an SDU model
 {: #identify-fields}

 <!-- c/s help for the **Identify fields** tab.
 Do not delete.  -->

+First decide whether you want to use a pretrained model or define your own.

+-   **Pretrained model**: Applies a non-customizable model that extracts text and identifies tables, lists, and sections.

+    Instead of training the model yourself, you can apply an existing model that was trained to identify tables, lists, and sections in various types of documents.

+    This model converts table information to HTML format and stores it in the `html` field.
+You can apply the [Understanding tables](/docs/discovery-data?topic=discovery-data-understanding_tables) enrichment to the field later.
+-   **User-trained model**: Opens the Smart Document Understanding tool that you can use to pick certain types of text to store in fields other than the `text` field.

+    When you label a section of a document as a custom field, later you can apply enrichments to the field or split your documents on each occurrence of the field.
+You can search or filter by the field, or omit the field from the index.

-To identify fields, complete the following steps:
+To apply a Smart Document Understanding model to your collection, complete the following steps:

 1. Open the **Improve and customize** page from the navigation panel.
 On the *Improvement tools* panel, expand *Define structure*, and then choose **New fields**.
 1. If your project has more than one collection, select the collection with documents that you want to annotate.
 1. Choose the type of model you want to use:

+    -   **User-trained models**
+    -   **Pre-trained-models**

-    -   **Text extraction only**: Any text that is recognized in the source document is indexed in the `text` field.
-This option is selected by default.
+    If you don't want to apply an SDU model, then you're done.
+The **Text extraction only** option is used by default.
+Any text that is recognized in the source documents is indexed in the `text` field.
-    -   **User-trained models**: Opens the Smart Document Understanding tool that you can use to pick certain types of text to store in fields other than the `text` field.
-    -   **Pre-trained-models**: Applies a non-customizable model that extracts text and identifies tables, lists, and sections.
-This model converts table information to HTML format and stores it in the `html` field.
-You can apply the [Understanding tables](/docs/discovery-data?topic=discovery-data-understanding_tables) enrichment to the field later.
-1. Click **Submit**
-1. Click **Apply changes and reprocess**.
+1. If you choose to apply a model, click **Submit**, and then click **Apply changes and reprocess**.

 If you selected **User-trained models**, a subset of documents is available for you to annotate.
 A set of 20 - 50 documents is displayed in a list.
 The number of documents that are available differs based on several factors, including the overall number of documents in your collection and how many of them are supported file types.
-Continue to the [Creating a user-trained model](#sdu-task) procedure.
+Continue to the *Creating a user-trained model* procedure.

 ## Creating a user-trained model
 {: #sdu-task}